 Normally, in an XDCR environment, all cluster participate equally.
-They can all initiate transactions and replicate those transactions among themselves, as shown in Figure 11.4, "Standard XDCR Configuration".
+They can all initiate transactions and replicate those transactions among themselves, as shown in Figure 11.6, "Standard XDCR Configuration".

-Figure 11.4.
+Figure 11.6.
 Standard XDCR Configuration

 If you also want to have one (or more) clusters on "standby", for example, purely for disaster recovery or to off-load read-only workloads, you can dedicate clusters from within your XDCR environment for that purpose.
 The easiest way to do that is to configure the extra clusters as normal XDCR clusters.
 That is setting their role as "XDCR" and assigning them a unique DR ID.
 However, rather than starting the clusters in normal operational mode, you can use the --pause flag on the voltdb start command to start them in admin mode.
 This way no transactions can be initiated on the cluster's client ports.
 However, the cluster will receive and process DR binary logs from the other clusters in the DR relationship.
-Figure 11.5, "XDCR Configuration with Read-Only Replicas" demonstrates one such configuration.
+Figure 11.7, "XDCR Configuration with Read-Only Replicas" demonstrates one such configuration.

-Figure 11.5.
+Figure 11.7.
 XDCR Configuration with Read-Only Replicas

-11.2.7.
+11.3.8.
 Understanding Conflict Resolution

-One aspect of database replication that you need to prepare for and manage is conflicts between the databases.
-With XDCR replication occurring in both directions, it is possible for changes to be made to the same data at approximately the same time on two databases.
+One aspect of database replication that is unique to cross datacenter replication (XDCR) is the need to prepare for and manage conflicts between the databases.
+Conflict resolution is not an issue for passive replication since changes travel in only one direction.
+However, with XDCR it is possible for changes to be made to the same data at approximately the same time on two databases.
 Those changes are then sent to the other database, resulting in possible inconsistencies or invalid transactions.

-For example, say clusters A and B are processing transactions as shown in Figure 11.6, "Transaction Order and Conflict Resolution".
+For example, say clusters A and B are processing transactions as shown in Figure 11.8, "Transaction Order and Conflict Resolution".
 Cluster A executes a transaction that modifies a specific record and this transaction is included in the binary log A_1 .
 By the time cluster B receives the binary log and processes A_1 , cluster B has already processed its own transactions B_1 and B_2 .
 Those transactions may have modified the same record as the transaction in A_1 , or another record that would conflict with the change in A_1 , such as a matching unique index entry.

-Figure 11.6.
+Figure 11.8.
 Transaction Order and Conflict Resolution